Australian rules football in New Zealand: Beginnings

-The New Zealand Football Association: 1880-1884
+1880–1884: New Zealand Football Association

 The Reform Football Club was formed in Wellington in 1879 to "play under the Victorian rules".
 In the same article, several clubs are also reported to have been formed in Dunedin as well as one in Nelson.
 The Reform club's first practice match was held in the Hon.
 J. Sheehan's paddock, Hobson St, on 5 April 1879 in front of a "considerable number of spectators".
 The Reform club enjoyed a reasonable amount of press coverage throughout 1879, though faded into obscurity from 1880.
 Another short lived club formed to play under the code in 1879 was the Victorian Football Club at a meeting at Dunedin's Southern Cross Hotel, however it too was shortlived.

 The New Zealand Football Association was formed on 12 July 1880 in Christchurch.
 The competition continued to operate with several clubs across New Zealand until 1884.
 However it struggled with the New Zealand press, which was enamoured with rugby and continually derisive toward the Australian code.
 Although the code struggled with negativity from the media, in these early days rugby authorities were generally cooperative with access to grounds, enabling the codes to coexist.

 In 1880, a proposal was put forward to send an Australasian team of players from Melbourne, Sydney and Adelaide to New Zealand and combine and tour England.
 Otago, one of the game's last strongholds, along with Auckland, pledged to send players for the tour.
-However the only football team that set sail was the Australian (New South Wales) rugby side in 1881.
-This helped dispell assurances from Australasian Rules advocates that the Australasian game was fast overtaking Rugby in popularity in Sydney the reaction that year was that in its Otago stronghold 5 of the 8 clubs affiliated with the Otago Rugby Union and saw the code's popularity across the country plummet.
+However, the only football team that set sail was the Australian (New South Wales) rugby side in 1881.
+This helped dispel assurances from Australasian Rules advocates that the Australasian game was fast overtaking Rugby in popularity in Sydney the reaction that year was that in its Otago stronghold 5 of the 8 clubs affiliated with the Otago Rugby Union and saw the code's popularity across the country plummet.

 H C A Harrison toured Auckland in 1883 with the cricket team and met with the governing body of Rugby Union proposing that it switch to Victorian Association Rules and would be in turn raising the idea of a universal form of football with football authorities in England.
 New Zealand football officials also noted English officials rejection of Harrison's suggestion during his visit to London that rugby clubs there adopt some of the Victorian Rules.
 The fallout would lead to the continually sharp decline in the fortunes of the game locally.

-The 1888-1889 New Zealand Native football team matches saw a Māori team visit Victoria, as part of a year long tour of the UK and Australia, to play a program of Victorian Rules games.
+The 1888-1889 New Zealand Native football team matches saw a Māori team visit Victoria, as part of a year long tour of the UK and Australia, to play a programme of Victorian Rules games.
 The team played eight games, winning three and losing five.
 It defeated South Melbourne Football Club, which at that stage was Victoria's premier club.